Moment

 The moment I heard about CineStill 400D, I was pumped.
 Reviews from my favorite photographers only confirmed what the first images revealed: this film had an unprecedented, captivating quality.
 I couldn't wait to get my hands on it — and finally, in October, I spotted it in NYC film labs.

-When shooting on a 35mm camera with a 35mm lens, Portra 400 did not satisfy me when I first started using it.
+When I first started using it, Portra 400 did not satisfy me when shooting on a 35mm camera with a 35mm lens.
 I had to tinker in the editing process more than necessary, as I prefer to keep post-production at a minimum.

 However, my opinion of Portra 400 changed when I started shooting 120 film.
 The contrast I got in my photos was enough to appreciate, but that was all I could say.
-I needed something more from 35mm photography, especially since I was using an RB67, which is quite a beast.
+I needed something more from 35mm photography, primarily since I used an RB67, which is quite a beast.

 These images are from a conceptual shoot I did in November of 2021 with my Mamiya RB67.